khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/NOVA_Glucometer_Error_Study/ReadMe.md

 ## Repository contents

 1. `Nova Flagged Occurances.xlsx`
-   Sample export with flagged events used to build the report
+   Sample export with flagged events used to build the report.
+PHI and User Data redacted for privacy.
 2. `Nova Glucometer Error Dashboard IMG.png`
    Screenshot of the Power BI report
 3. `ReadMe.md`